shaparang/CSCI-401-Cyber-Tower-Defence/README.md

 - **Python** - Our team

-- **Pixel Art** - Our team use this tool to create most of the graphics seen in Cyber Tower Defense.
+- **Pixel Art** - Our team uses this tool to create most of the graphics seen in Cyber Tower Defense.